cdapio/cdap/cdap-docs/tracker-manual/source/index.rst

 Tracker also allows users to update metadata for datasets and streams.
 Users can add, remove, and update tags and user properties directly in the UI.
-It allows users to set a preferred dictionary of terms so that teams can use the same lexicon when updating metadata.
+It allows users to set a preferred dictionary of tags so that teams can use the same lexicon when updating metadata.

 Tracker's UI shows a graphical visualization of the :ref:`lineage
 <metadata-lineage-lineage>` of an entity.
 A lineage shows |---| for a specified time range